 Cursing is a broad term for two basic kinds of profanity: (1) Taking the name of the Lord God in vain, and (2) Making vulgar, guttural references to human sexuality, anatomical parts and biological functions.

 Taking the name of God in vain may be further defined as making any light, casual, unbelieving reference to God.
 Those who ask God to condemn something or someone do not have a Christian attitude toward others.

-In most cases, those who condemn someone else are practical atheists, they really do not believe in a God who has the power to administer eternal punishment in the first place.
-They make a mockery of the concept of God and the concept of damnation.
-Ask people, who wish condemnation on others and you discover that most do not even believe in a literal “Hell.”
+In most cases, those who condemn someone else are practical atheists, they do not believe in a God who has the power to administer eternal punishment in the first place.
+They mock the concept of God and the concept of damnation.
+Ask people, who wish condemnation on others, and you discover that most do not even believe in a literal “Hell.”
 They make a mockery of a place the Bible says does exist.